1.11. Wedding Cake Model of Justice

 If a person were speeding five over on the interstate, it is unlikely they would get pulled over, or spend time in court.
 They are likely to pay the fine which admits guilt.
 However, if they cannot afford the fine, it would require them to go to jail, which brings in a whole host of other issues.
 The bottom layer of the cake often does not require a person to go to trial because most people with minor crimes are given and accept plea bargains.
 If one were to go to jail for a misdemeanor, it is typically for less than one year.

 When we previously talked about crime control resembling an assembly line, this tier would be an example of that: people get cited for everyday violations, people pay their fines rather than go to court, by paying fines they admit guilt, and their interaction with the system will end.
 These crimes are the ones that are seen as so common newspapers will rarely report on them.
 How often would you like to read about someone getting cited for speeding ten mph over?
 Or being arrested for small possession of marijuana?
-Although most of these are common marijuana arrests have increased alongside legalization in the U.S. they are annoying to read about from https://www.forbes.com/sites/tomangell/2018/09/24/marijuana-arrests-are-increasing-despite-legalization-new-fbi-data-shows/#43134be64c4b
+Although most of these are common marijuana arrests have increased alongside legalization in the U.S. They are annoying to read about from https://www.forbes.com/sites/tomangell/2018/09/24/marijuana-arrests-are-increasing-despite-legalization-new-fbi-data-shows/#43134be64c4b

 The second tier, or next layer, is comprised of lower-level felonies that may be violent or non-violent.
 Again, many of these cases end in a plea bargain and do not end in significant jail or prison time.
 [3] However, they consume a significant amount of the courts’ time.
 For example, Oregon has three different levels or classes of felonies.
-Class A is the most serious and can result in up to 20-years imprisonment, Class B can result in up to 10 years imprisonment, and Class C is the least serious with up to five years.
+Class A is the most serious and can result in up to 20 years imprisonment, Class B can result in up to 10 years imprisonment, and Class C is the least serious with up to five years.
 [4] The second tier would be comprised mostly of Class C felonies.

 The third tier is comprised primarily of what most of us know as serious felonies that tend to be violent and involve offenders with significant criminal histories.
-In this tier’s cases are more likely to go to trial if the offender pleads not guilty, and if found guilty, will result in prison time.
+In this tier, cases are more likely to go to trial if the offender pleads not guilty, and if found guilty, will result in prison time.
 As stated in the Oregon example, this would most likely be Class B Felonies and maybe some Class A felonies.

 Lastly, the top tier often referred to as celebrated cases, would be the smallest part of the cake and would be made up of the high-profile cases that tend to be profiled by the media.
 If found guilty, offenders could receive significant punishments which may include life imprisonment or the death penalty.
-The top tier is less common than the others, but it is also the crime we like to think of as really bad.
+The top tier is less common than the others, but it is also the crime we like to think of as bad.
 It is also the cases that garner a lot of news time, and perhaps it is a case that made it to the United States Supreme Court.
-Therefore, the media may glorify these cases, especially if it is a well-known cases like O.J.
+Therefore, the media may glorify these cases, especially if it is a well-known case like O.J.
 Simpson, Bernie Madoff, Kobe Bryant, Michael Jackson, Jeffrey Dahmer, and Ted Bundy.
-Most people know about these cases, and it may have struck fear into the public, but again, these are garnered more attention because they are uncommon, committed by people who are famous, or shock the public consciousness.
+Most people know about these cases, and they may have struck fear into the public, but again, these garnered more attention because they are uncommon, committed by people who are famous, or shock the public consciousness.

 Ted Bundy Obsession Example